HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/radio.md

 - It deals no damage and cannot be used as a [Weapon](/weapons).

 # Obtaining
 - Radios can be found rarely from common loot sources and regular [Airdrops](/obstacles/airdrop_crate).
-The easiest way to find an Radio is to head to the [Sea Traffic Control](/buildings/sea_traffic_control), where there is a guaranteed drop.
+The easiest way to find a Radio is to head to the [Sea Traffic Control](/buildings/sea_traffic_control), where there is a guaranteed drop.

 ## Trivia